adaptive-scale/booster-terraform/Readme.md

 ```
 This should take you the VM, you just created.

 Install booster's pre-requisites.
-You Amazon linux, following are the installation instructions
+On Amazon linux, following are the installation instructions
 ```bash
 sudo yum update -y
 sudo yum install -y docker